Dasyuris partheniata: Behaviour

-D. partheniata larvae are nocturnal and when their safety is threatened drop to the centre of the plants they are feeding on.
-The larvae of this species has been observed, in the present of an Ichneumon wasp, gripping the blade of its foodplant with its prolegs and beating it with its body, causing the blade to move from side to side.

 The adults of this species are day flying moths and are on the wing during the months of October to March.

+The larvae of D. partheniata have been collected in May and can be difficult to detect amongst the needle like leaves of its host.
+The larvae eat in long sections, often right through the blade, leaving the veins of the leaves untouched.
+They are nocturnal and when their safety is threatened drop to the centre of the plants they are feeding on.
+The larvae of this species have been observed, in the present of a Ichneumon wasp, gripping the blade of its food plant with its prolegs and beating it with its body, causing the blade to move from side to side.

 Habitat

-The species occurs in open grassy areas.
+The species occurs in open grassy areas up to altitudes of 1350 m.
 In Wellington the species prefers coastal cliffs and at Mount Hutt specimens have been collected in tussock grass.

 Host species

-The host plants of this species are in the genus Aciphylla and include Aciphylla subflabellata.
+The larval host plants of this species are in the genus Aciphylla and include Aciphylla subflabellata and Aciphylla squarrosa.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being At Risk and Declining.